Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.insertEnclosingFunction (boolean): Whether to insert or not the enclosing function of the selected variable in the log message.

+- turboConsoleLog.insertTypeof (boolean): Whether to include the typeof the logged expression as an extra argument between the log message and the expression.

 - turboConsoleLog.delemiterInsideMessage (string): The delimiter that will separate the different log message elements (file name, line number, class, function and variable)

 - turboConsoleLog.includeFileNameAndLineNum (boolean): Whether to include the file name and the line number of the log message.